"Pioneers of grace, social justice, and inclusion."

+The Crompton/Diaz-Perdomo Scholarship is to be given to a student who is enrolled in the LGBTQ/Sexuality Studies minor, a member of Spectrum UNL or another LGBTQA+ Registered Student Organization, and/or a student staff and/or volunteer at the LGBTQA+ Resource Center at UNL.
 The student must be attending UNL during the academic year that the scholarship is provided, must maintain a 2.5 cumulative grade point average, and carry a minimum of 12 credit hours.
 Preference will be given to students who demonstrate financial need as defined by the Free Application for Federal Student Aid (FAFSA).
-Selection will be based on integrity and honesty, support and inclusion of the Lesbian, Gay, Bisexual, Transgender, Queer, and Ally community, and participation in LGBTQA community activities (e.g., QAC member, volunteer at the LGBTQA Resource Center at UNL, or enrolled in the LGBTQ/Sexuality Studies minor).
+Selection will be based on integrity and honesty, support and inclusion of the LGBTQA+ community, and participation in UNL LGBTQA+ community activities.

-The purpose of this scholarship is to honor a true hero in gay rights and leader in academics and to inspire change and inclusion for students interested in and working toward a more inclusive, welcoming and socially just environment for the LGBTQ community.
+The purpose of this scholarship is to honor true heroes in gay rights and leaders in academics and to inspire change and inclusion for students interested in and working toward a more inclusive, welcoming and socially just environment for the LGBTQA+ community.

 Louis Crompton Scholarship Recipients:

-Fall 2013 TBAContributions to the Louis Crompton Scholarship Fund may be made at www.nufoundation.org/crompton.
+https://nufoundation.org/unl/lqbtqa-resource-center.
 Gifts made payable to the University of Nebraska Foundation may also be sent to: Louis Crompton Scholarship Fund, University of Nebraska Foundation, 1010 Lincoln Mall Ste 300, Lincoln NE 68508.
-For more information contact Lori Thomas, 402.458.1156 or firstname.lastname@example.org
+For more information contact Jennifer Katz, Call: 800.432.3216 or firstname.lastname@example.org